How to Be Confident in the Face of Okray

 Scenario 2: “Ang Itim Mo Na.”

 Colorism is another thing that’s deeply embedded in our culture.
 We associate white skin with beauty, purity, cleanliness, and dark skin with the opposite.
-Despite the small strides we’ve made in celebrating morena skin on huge public platforms, many Filipinos still subconsciously see dark skin as a flaw.
+Despite the small strides we’ve made in on huge public platforms, many Filipinos still subconsciously see dark skin as a flaw.
 In fact, when babies are born, one of the first things people ask is, “Maputi ba?” or “Sana kakulay ni (insert lighter-skinned parent).

 Babies have the luxury of obliviousness.
 Sadly, grown women don’t.
 Part of what makes us stronger in the face of such insults is our self-worth — knowing that skin color is just color.
 It doesn’t add or take value from who you are.
 It's also about learning how to be confident, which you'll get better at by practicing self-care.